testdouble/testdouble.js/README.md

 in turn, be configured by your test to either stub responses or assert invocations.

-Additionally, if you're using Node 13 or newer, you can specify testdouble as a module loader and replace native ES modules with `td.replaceEsm()`.
+Additionally, if you're using Node 16 or newer, you can replace native ES modules with `td.replaceEsm()`.
 More details [here](docs/7-replacing-dependencies.md#how-module-replacement-works-for-es-modules-using-import).

 #### Module replacement with Node.js